The S&P 500 and How It Works

 How It Works

 The S&P 500 tracks the market capitalization of the companies in its index.
 Market cap is the total value of all shares of stock a company has issued.
 It's calculated by multiplying the number of shares issued by the stock price.
 A company that has a market cap of $100 billion receives 10 times the representation as a company whose market cap is $10 billion.
 The total market cap of the S&P 500 is $23.5 trillion.
-It captures 80 percent of the market cap of the stock market.
+It captures 80% of the market cap of the stock market.

 The index is weighted by a float-adjusted market cap.
 It only measures the shares available to the public.
 It does not count those held by control groups, other companies, or government agencies.

-In 2017, the 10 largest companies, with a weighted market cap, in the S&P 500 were Apple; Microsoft; Amazon; Berkshire Hathaway B; Facebook; JP Morgan Chase; Johnson & Johnson; Exxon Mobil; Alphabet C, formerly Google; and Alphabet A.
+As of Jan.
+14, 2020, the 10 largest companies, with a weighted market cap, in the S&P 500 were Apple; Microsoft; Amazon; Facebook; Berkshire Hathaway B; JP Morgan Chase; Alphabet Inc. A; Alphabet Inc. C; Johnson & Johnson; and Visa.

 The makeup of the S&P 500 industries reflects that of the economy.
-According to the S&P Dow Jones Indices, the 2017 S&P 500 sector breakdown was:
+According to the S&P Dow Jones Indices, as of Jan.
+14, 2020, the S&P 500 sector breakdown was: